CIPD’s Stand on Labor’s Workplace Harassment Protections

 Education and Awareness

 Employer training and sensitization play a major role in minimizing workplace harassment.
-One of the methods recommended by the CIPD is to train employees on what correct behavior will not be tolerated, how the employees can intervene if they witness harassment, and the actual culture they want to nurture.
+One of the methods recommended by the CIPD is to train employees on what correct behavior will not be tolerated, how the employees can intervene if they witness harassment and the actual culture they want to nurture.
 Training should be active and fun and should include scenarios that have to be faced at the workplace.

 This can include face-to-face training sessions in the form of workshops and seminars and web-based training in the form of online modules that may address matters such as defining sexual harassment and its forms, how to recognize potentially inappropriate behavior, bystander intervention, and promoting a culture of respect and inclusion for all employees.
 One of the primary ways that employers can protect their employees from harassment is to ensure that people receive training so that they understand that harassment is wrong and that they know the steps that they can take when they are experiencing harassment.